AgoraIO/video-sdk-samples-reactjs/readme.md

 # Agora Video SDK for ReactJS sample projects

 This repository holds the code examples used for the [Agora Video SDK for React ](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=web) documentation.
-Clone the repo, run and test the samples, use the code in your own project.
+Clone the repo, run and test the samples, and use the code in your own project.
 Enjoy.

 ## Samples